Adjacency Graphs of Polyhedral Surfaces: Introduction

 While for the afore-mentioned existence results there are only iterative procedures that compute a series of representations converging to the desired one, there also exist a variety of shapes for which contact representations can be computed efficiently.
 Allowing for sides of one polygon to be \emph{contained} in the side of adjacent polygons, Duncan et al.~\cite{DGHKK12} showed that, in this model, every planar graph can be realized by hexagons in the plane and that hexagons are sometimes necessary.
 Assuming side--corner contacts, de Fraysseix et al.~\cite{FMR94} showed that every plane graph has a triangle contact representation and how to compute one.
 Gansner et al.~\cite{GHK10a} presented linear-time algorithms for triangle side-contact representations for outerplanar graphs, square grid graphs, and hexagonal grid graphs.
 Kobourov et al.~\cite{KMN13} showed that every 3-connected cubic planar graph admits a triangle side-contact representation whose triangles form a tiling of a triangle.
 For a survey of planar graphs that can be represented by dissections of a rectangle into rectangles, we refer to Felsner~\cite{Fel13}.
-Alam et al.~\cite{ABFGKK13} presented a linear-time algorithm for hole-free contact representations of triangulations where each vertex is represented by a 10-sided rectilinear polygon of prescribed area.
+Moreover, there exist linear-time algorithms to compute hole-free contact representations of triangulations where each vertex is represented by a 8-sided rectilinear polygon~\cite{de1994triangle,doi:10.1137/S0097539796308874,doi:10.1137/0222035}.
+In fact, Alam et al.~\cite{alam2013computing} showed that there exist contact representations where the area of the polygons can even be prescribed (however, no polynomial-time algorithm is known to compute such representations).
+On the negative side, Breu and Kirkpatrick~\cite{DBLP:journals/comgeo/BreuK98} showed that recognizing whether a given graph admits a contact representation with \emph{unit} disks is \NP-hard.
+Later, Klemz et al.~\cite{DBLP:journals/jocg/KlemzNP22} showed that this statement remains true even when restricted to outerplanar graphs.
+Moreover, Bowen et al.~\cite{DBLP:conf/gd/BowenDLR0T15} showed that if the unit disk contact representation is additionally required to respect a given rotation system, the recognition problem is \NP-hard even when restricted to trees.